Fat content of milk: Canada

 In Canada "whole" milk refers to creamline (unhomogenized) milk.
 "Homogenized" milk (abbreviated to "homo" on labels and in speech) refers to milk which is 3.25% butterfat (or milk fat).
 There are also skim, 1%, and 2% milk fat milks.
 Modern commercial dairy processing techniques involve first removing all of the butterfat, and then adding back the appropriate amount depending on which product is being produced on that particular line.

+Other products such as 5% and 10% (Half & Half) are classed as cream even though they are frequently used as a milk substitute in hot beverages such as tea and coffee.